See also: TENS for Prodromal or Inco-ordinate Contractions

 The other phenomenon - tension causing "the opposing muscles" to tighten up and close the cervix - can be addressed a little more easily - the herbal tincture "Centered Mama", which contains lobelia.

-whose "labor" starts off with painful contractions 2-3
+"primip" whose "labor" starts off with painful contractions 2-3

 support/comfort measures, I'll give a dropperful of Centered Mama

 every 15-30 minutes until the labor pattern normalizes a bit,

-shifting to longer contractions 5 minutes apart, and then
+usually shifting to longer contractions 5 minutes apart, and then

-Healthcare professionals seem to believe that this speeds up
+Many Healthcare professionals seem to believe that this speeds up

 labor, and then you get to the hospital and find that the cervix